 - Tomatoes.
 Along with my favorite cream of tomato (with grilled cheese, of course), there are dozens of other soups that use the bright, bold taste of ripe tomatoes as a base.

 - Mushrooms.
 Fresh mushrooms are wonderful, and dried are easy to keep on hand for quick cooking adventures.
 Loaded with umami they add a slight smoky flavor and satisfying bulk.
 There’s the standard cream of mushroom soup or you may want to try mushroom-barley.
 Yum!

 - Soy sauce.
 Soy sauce gives depth and a salty tang to Asian foods.
 Try it in a hot and sour soup.

 - Miso.
 This is a traditional Oriental seasoning used to make miso soup (or misoshiru), a Japanese culinary staple.
 I spoon just a little bit of this supercharged umami food on top of my favorite carrot soup.

 - Parmesan cheese.
 All cheese has the umami taste, but Parmesan cheese can be off the charts.
 There is nothing better than fresh Parmesan grated on top of a steaming bowl of minestrone!

 - MSG.
 Monosodium glutamate, or MSG, can be added to soups to enhance their flavor.
 MSG improves the tastiness of low salt (sodium) recipes by boosting the umami savory taste.
 I add 1/2 to 1 teaspoon MSG to my big pot of home-made chicken soup to “pump up” the flavor volume.

-Althea Zanecosky is a registered dietitian and an advisor to The Glutamate Association.
-Her full bio can be found on our About page.
+Althea Zanecosky is a retired registered dietitian and an advisor to The Glutamate Association.